Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 We then handed off the segmented images to CellOrganizer to build a shape space from the vectorized boundaries of the nuclei.
 Even though CellOrganizer does what we tell it to do, the low resolution of the nuclear images will mean that the vectorization of each nuclear image will be noisy.

 But even if we use higher resolution images and adjust our segmentation pipeline, we are still only building a model from the *shape* of the nucleus.
 We didn't even take the size of the nucleus into account!
-If we return to the three sample WBC images from the introduction, reproduced in the figure below, then we can see that the lymphocyte nucleus is much smaller than the other two nuclei, which on average is true in general.
-To address this concern, when vectorizing the images, we could devote one of the coordinates of each vector to the size (in pixels) of the segmented nucleus.
+If we return to the three sample WBC images from the introduction, reproduced in the figure below, then we can see that the lymphocyte nucleus is much smaller than the other two nuclei, which is true in general.
+To address this concern, when vectorizing the images, we could reserve an additional coordinate of each image's vector for the size (in pixels) of the segmented nucleus.
 This change would hopefully help improve the performance of our classifier, especially on lymphocytes.

 {% include gallery caption="Three images from the blood cell image dataset showing a granulocyte (left), a monocyte (center), and a lymphocyte (right)." %}

 **STOP**: What other quantitative features could we extract from our images?
 {: .notice--primary}

 Finally, we discuss the classification algorithm itself.
-We used k-NN because it is intuitive to newcomers, but perhaps a more complicated algorithm could peer deeper into our dataset to find hidden signals.
+We used k-NN because it is intuitive to newcomers, but perhaps a more complicated algorithm could peer deeper into our dataset to find more subtle signals.

 Ultimately, obtaining even moderate classification performance is impressive given the quality and size of our data, and the fact that we only modeled the shape of each cell's nucleus.
 It also leads us to wonder how much better we could do.
-In this module's conclusion, we discuss the foundations of the approach that constitute the best known solution for WBC image classification.
+In this module's conclusion, we discuss the foundations of an approach that not only constitutes the best known solution for WBC image classification but that is taking over the world.

 [Next lesson (coming soon!)](){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}